fluescher/cascld-kubernetes/02-networking/readme.md

 kubectl scale --replicas=2 deployment/web
 ```

+This scales the deployment temporarily.
+Update web.yml as well.

 Connect to both the instances using port-forwarding.
+You need to specify different local ports.

 - What do you notice when comparing the highest bids?
 - Why is that?